-Cleansing is also an important step of your anti-aging skincare routine.
+Cleansing as an important step in an anti-aging skincare routine.

-Poorly cleansed skin, clogged with sebum, dirt and pollutants will age faster
+Poorly cleansed skin, clogged with products, sebum, dirt, and particles of pollution will age faster.

-- slightly acidic, like your skin in its natural state.
+- slightly acidic, like your skin in its natural state (pH around 5).

-- Creates an environment less hospitable for bacterias responsible of pimples.
+- Slightly acidic environments are less hospitable to bacterias responsible for pimples.

 - Allows better absorption of PH dependant products live Vitamin C (requiring a low PH level to be effective)